-In the Patch Librarian, select the pedal, select a parameter from an effect you wish to switch and set the 'Minimum' and 'Maximum' value of that parameter to the same value (e.g. 100%) and then tick the related 'Switch' box.
-So the pedal movement does nothing to the effect, but the switch under the pedal can now be used to add/remove the desired effect.
+In the Patch Librarian, select the pedal, select a parameter from an effect you wish to switch and set the 'Minimum' and 'Maximum' values of that parameter to the same value (e.g. 100%) and then tick the related 'Switch' box.
+So now the pedal movement does nothing to the effect, but the switch under the pedal can be used to switch/add/remove the desired effect.
 Kind-of like gaining an extra Function Switch.

 So even if you are not controlling something with the pedals, you can still make use of their switches.